kkettinger/go-tinysa/README.md

 The `ScreenResolution()` method will return the width and height of the screen based on the model.

 The model is used for methods and options that are only valid for specific tinySA models.
-For example, the `dfu` argument in `Reset(dfu bool)` is only valid for the basic model, and will return a `ErrOptionNotSupportedByModel` error when the method is called by an ultra device.
+For example, the `dfu` argument in `Reset(dfu bool)` is only valid for the basic model, and will return an `ErrOptionNotSupportedByModel` error when the method is called by an ultra device.

 ## License